-Have a big online event planned and wondering how much traffic your website can handle?
-A flawed definition of capacity can leave you blindsided.
+Do you have a major sale or registration planned and are wondering how much traffic your website can handle?
+A flawed definition of site capacity can leave you blindsided.
 Asking “how many concurrent users can my site handle?” will only give you part of the picture.
-Learn how a flow-based approach delivers more reliable performance.
+Learn how a flow-based approach delivers more reliable website performance.

-Running an online business without knowing your website capacity is a sort of like basing what you wear today on yesterday’s weather.
+Running an online business without knowing your website capacity is like basing today’s clothes on yesterday’s weather.
 You could be fine.
 But things could also go very wrong.

-You also lose potential future customers.
-79% of visitors who encounter poor website performance avoid purchasing from that site in the future.
+- 79% of visitors who encounter poor site performance avoid purchasing from that site in the future.

 The problem is, it’s easy to overestimate the amount of traffic your site can handle.

-If you’re framing your question as “How many visitors can view my site at once?” or “How many concurrent users can my website handle?”, you’re going to be overlooking some key factors.
+If you’re asking “How many visitors can view my site at once?” or “How many concurrent users can my website handle?”, you’re overlooking some key factors.

-Let’s look at how the “concurrent users” metric is only half the story and what else you should consider to understand your website capacity.
+Let’s look at how the “concurrent users” metric is only half the story, and the other key factors you should consider to understand your website capacity.

 Get peace of mind on your busiest days with your free guide to managing ecommerce traffic peaks

-A typical way to define web application capacity is by Number of Concurrent Users.
-Business managers especially like this metric for what a site can handle.
-It seems to make intuitive sense.
-It’s like those signs showing the maximum occupancy of an auditorium.
+A typical way to define website capacity is by Number of Concurrent Users.
+Project managers especially like this metric for what a site can handle.

-Google Analytics has a handy report showing the number of simultaneous visitors on your website right now.
+Google Analytics has a handy report that shows the number of simultaneous visitors on your website right now.

-But, does that mean your uptime strategy should consist of watching the Google Analytics real-time visitors numbers?
-And assuming you’ll be okay as long as they’re below past levels?
+But does that mean your uptime strategy should consist of watching Google Analytics’ real-time visitors number and assuming you’ll be okay if the number is lower than past levels?

-That’s because there are two critical facts missing from the “concurrent users” picture that determine the health of your website under heavy traffic:
+There are two critical facts missing from the “concurrent users” picture that determine your website performance under heavy traffic:

-- Not all users, pages and requests are created equal, so
+- Not all users, pages, and requests are created equal

 - Distribution of website visitors matters tremendously

-The different stages of the diners’ meals also require different levels of effort.
+Plus, the different stages of the diners’ meals require different levels of effort.
 If I order bread, the kitchen can serve up a pre-sliced breadbasket in no time.
-But if I order a soufflé, that will require much more kitchen resources to fulfill.
+But a soufflé will require much more effort to prepare.

 Just like diners at the restaurant are at different stages of their dinner, your website visitors are at different stages of their purchasing flow.
 “Active users on site” says nothing about where those users are on your site.

-We know that the checkout process, and payment gateway in particular, is a huge bottleneck for transactional websites.
-Your website could be fine handling 1,000 real-time users if they’re distributed evenly on your site.
+Your website could be fine handling 1,000 real-time users if they’re distributed evenly across your site.
 But if they’re clustered at your payment gateway, your site will crash.

-And just like the diners at the restaurant, not all steps in the user journey require the same level of resources.
+And just like serving diners at a restaurant, different parts of the user journey on your website require different levels of resources.

-If I’m a visitor checking out static content, like the Contact Us page, I am putting very little strain on your servers (especially if you cache static content using a CDN, which is an essential tip to building performance into your website).
+If your visitors are viewing static content, like the Contact Us page, you’re putting very little strain on your servers (especially if you cache static content using a CDN, which is an essential tip to building performance into your website).

-However, when I’m using dynamic parts of your website, like adding products to my cart, your servers must do the heavy lifting of serving me dynamic content and coordinating with your database and inventory system.
+However, if they’re using dynamic parts of your website, like adding products to cart, your servers must do the heavy lifting of serving dynamic content and coordinating with your database and inventory system.

-So, analyzing simultaneous users in Google Analytics only gives you a snapshot into the overall picture.
+Analyzing concurrent users in Google Analytics only gives you a snapshot of the overall picture.
 Depending on the distribution and behavior of your users, your website could crash far earlier than you’d expect.

-From our decade of experience working with enterprise websites under high visitor load, we’ve seen how critical it is to view website capacity as a flow, instead of a static snapshot.
+From over a decade working with enterprise websites under high visitor load, we’ve seen how critical it is to view website capacity as a flow, instead of a static snapshot.

 For optimal performance, your website must have an average inflow equal to the average outflow.
 If average inflow of visitors to your website is below average outflow, your website’s full capacity is not used.
 If inflow exceeds outflow, your website will congest.

-Let’s say that you’re running a product launch, and that your website has handled about 1,000 concurrent users in the past before you’ve had issues.
-At 10am, your website visitors will be able to buy your new product, and the time to checkout will be 10 minutes.
+At 10 a.m., your website visitors will be able to buy your new product, and the time to checkout will be 10 minutes.

-Thus, you’ve actually overshot your true capacity tenfold.
+Thus, you’ve actually overestimated your true capacity tenfold.

-For sure, the best way to understand your website’s true capacity is to run load testing.
+The best way to understand your website’s true capacity is with load testing.

 If you can’t do load testing, you should at least ask your payment provider for what their throughput is.
 Because this is a known bottleneck, you can view the payment throughput as the fastest rate at which your website can handle visitors.

-A key outcome of the flow-based approach is it highlights the importance of being able to control the inflow to your website.
+A key outcome of the flow-based approach is that it highlights the importance of being able to control the inflow of traffic to your website.

-Our customers do this with our virtual waiting room, which manages all requests to the portions of your website that you protect.
-Our customers simply enter the throughput rate of their limiting bottleneck (e.g. 100 users per minute) in the admin platform, controlling the rate at which visitors redirect from the online queue.
+With a virtual waiting room, you can simply enter the throughput rate of their limiting bottleneck (e.g. 100 users per minute) to get complete control over the rate at which visitors are redirected from the online queue to your site.

-- Maximum “active users” is an incomplete measure of the traffic your website can handle because it doesn’t consider traffic as a flow over time
+- Maximum “concurrent users” is an incomplete measure of the traffic your website can handle because it doesn’t consider traffic as a flow over time.

-- Maximum “active users” neglects to tell you anything about the distribution of visitors on your website and whether they are collected at your bottlenecks
+- Maximum “concurrent users” neglects to tell you anything about the distribution of visitors on your website and whether they are collected at your bottlenecks.

-- Managing inflow to your website with a virtual waiting room can ensure website performance because you gain control over the distribution and speed of visitors through your website
+- Managing inflow to your website with a virtual waiting room can ensure website performance by giving you control over the distribution and speed of visitors through your website.

 (This post has been updated since it was originally written in 2014.)